swgriffith/azure-guides/aks-min-roles/aks-user-min-roles.md

 az aks get-credentials -g $RG -n $CLUSTER_NAME
 ```

 This is where things get a little weird in our scenario.
 We're signing in as a service account.
 In the next step we'll try to use the kubernetes cli (kubectl), and for normal human users you would get a device login prompt, which will take you to your normal Azure AD multi-factor auth flow.
-However, we're using a service principal, so we need to take a few extra steps and use the [kubelogin](https://azure.github.io/kubelogin/quick-start.html) project to sign in.
+However, we're using a service principal so we need to take a few extra steps and use the [kubelogin](https://azure.github.io/kubelogin/quick-start.html) project to sign in.

 You'll likely need to install kubelogin.
 You can find the installation steps here: [Installation](https://azure.github.io/kubelogin/install.html)